Skip to main content

 Relational practice relies on children, families, and care experienced adults trusting that their voice will be heard in decisions that affect them.
 Accurate record keeping that can evidence views were sought through participation and engagement and listening, that views were taken account of, and that views informed any decision is critical.
 When documenting decisions, respecting the right to access care records needs to be front of mind.

-Further investigation and consideration is required regarding the use of jargon, specialist terms and legal language, particularly for people with disabilities, low levels of literacy and non-English speakers.
+Ongoing: Further investigation and consideration is required regarding the use of jargon, specialist terms and legal language, particularly for people with disabilities, low levels of literacy and non-English speakers.
 There remains more work to be done by organisations to make language more inclusive.
-Local Authorities and other organisations must continue to create and implement language policies.
-Reflections and learning should be captured and shared regarding how to move these policy changes into workplace culture changes.

 The actions outlined in the Voice foundation are fully embedded at every stage to progress actions on Documenting decisions.